History

 2023

-The EOC is officially a university training hospital.
+The EOC is officially a university teaching hospital.

 • EOC